copperwater/xNetHack/doc/xnh-changelog-8.0.md

   blind roleplay birth option.
 It can be cured via casting cure blindness, prayer, invoking the Staff of Aesculapius, or putting on the Eyes of the Overworld.
-- New monster spell Dark Speech, which only demon lords can cast.
+- New monster spell Dark Speech, which only archfiends can cast.
 It inflicts one of the following five effects:
   - Remove a random intrinsic, as with a gremlin but without requiring it to be night.
   - Inflict d40+100 turns of withering.